SPECIAL CONDITIONS OF THE AUCTION HIGHLIGHTED

 1. The auction is under the control of the Auctioneers who will decide how the bidding will take place.

-2. The Sale by auction is subject to a reserve price, unless specifically stated to the contrary by the auctioneer.
+2. The Sale by auction is subject to a reserve price, unless specifically stated to the contrary by the Auctioneers.

 3. No animals will be loaded until full payment has been received for said animals.

-4. The Auctioneers or any of their representatives will not accept any liability for any withdrawal of game, statements or
+4. The Auctioneers or any of their representatives will not accept any liability for any withdrawal of animals, statements or

 guarantees, which may be given verbally by its officials.